 From Iloilo City: Go to the Molo Bus and Van Terminal and take the bus for Culasi, Antique (3-4 hours).
-Fare is P200 per person.
+The fare is P200 per person.

 From Boracay, Caticlan: At the Caticlan terminal, buses and vans plying the Iloilo via San Jose, Antique route can take you directly to Culasi Antique.

 Culasi Port to Mararison Island: At Culasi Port, you can rent a boat going to the island.
-Standard rate is 150 pesos/person round trip maximum of 5 people.
-But if you are a Solo traveller, it is 750 pesos but worth negotiating as I paid 550 after haggling.
+The standard rate is 150 pesos/person round trip maximum of 5 people.
+But if you are a Solo traveler, it is 750 pesos but worth negotiating as I paid 550 after haggling.
 The boat trip takes 15-20 minutes.

 Recommended Boatman: Kuya Mario (+639-754-839-983 / +639-195-520-526)

 So, without any information about where to stay on the island, the ones I contacted were charging between 400-500php a night.
 I asked Kuya Mario if he knew of a cheap place to stay and he suggested “Aling Josie” for a very reasonable 300php, which I duly snapped at!
 The Kubo is big enough for two people and it is situated right in front of a white sand beach.
 It has a shared comfort room and if you are totally lazy to go and use the bathroom, there’s a potty (arinola) in every kubos haha.
 Aling Josie can also cook for you for a minimal fee.